mckayc/task-donegeon/src/content/HelpGuide.md

 -   **Full Audit Trail:** Multi-step processes are now logged at each stage to provide a complete history.
 For example, when an item is purchased:
     -   A `{history}` entry is created when the user first **requests** the item.
     -   A *new, separate* `{history}` entry is created when an {admin} **approves** or **rejects** the request, or when the user **cancels** it.

+#### Richer {history} UI
+- **Clearer Purchase UI:** To prevent confusion, the cost of a purchase is only shown on the initial "Requested" event.
+Subsequent "Completed" events show a confirmation message, and "Rejected" or "Cancelled" events show an explicit refund.
+- **Visual Purchase Context:** Purchase events now show the specific item's image instead of a generic icon, falling back to the {store}'s icon if no image is available.

 ### Quest Claiming
 **Purpose:** The "Claim" feature prevents multiple {users} from working on the same single-person {task}.